 The first step towards carbon neutrality

-The European Green Deal announces an unprecedented transformation of the European economy which requires certainty and predictability to bring all EU actors on board.
+- Reaching climate-neutrality by 2050 will require an unprecedented transformation of the European economy.
+Such a transformation can only be achieved if certainty and predictability is provided to bring all EU actors on board.
 Therefore, setting the climate neutrality objective by 2050 in law is a logical initial step to set the long-term direction and steer all relevant policies.

 - Glass for Europe supports the proposal to enshrine in law the irreversible objective of the EU to become climate-neutral by 2050.Glass for Europe agrees that the European Union’s new trajectory needs to be complemented by intermediary targets.
 In order to ensure predictability, it is urgent that the intermediary targets are set rapidly.
 Glass for Europe urges the European Commission to propose revised targets for 2030 as soon as possible, considering the short time-frame available to cut emissions drastically in less than 10 years.
 At the same time, a discussion on intermediary targets for 2040 should be launched without waiting for 2030.

 - Glass for Europe calls for 2030 targets to be reviewed without delay and calls for predictability to be provided to all EU actors by way of a trajectories and intermediary targets set once and for all.